mParticle/mparticle-web-sdk/README.md

 $ npm run testKarma
 ```

-The test script will run all tests using Karma and ChromeHeadless, Firefox, and Safari by default.
+The test script will run all tests using Karma and ChromeHeadless, and Firefox by default.
 To run tests using a different browser, use the command:

 ```
 $ BROWSER=[browserBrand] npm run testBrowser
 ```
-where browserBrand can be Edge or IE.
+where browserBrand can be another browser such as Edge or IE.

 ## Development Notes
 This package comes with the NPM package [pre-commit](https://www.npmjs.com/package/pre-commit), which will run [ESLint](http://eslint.org/) when you try to commit.